- Home

 For flood plain properties, this permit will need to include a copy of the executed contract for the proposed work; certified calculations and grading plan to address drainage issues as well as compensatory storage requirements; and architectural plans and details that address various flood plain specific construction requirements.

 If you have questions regarding the Village’s permitting process, please contact Anita Lichterman at 847-716-3520.
-For questions regarding the Village’s Flood Plain requirements, contact Emily Grimm at 847-716-3532.
+For questions regarding the Village’s Flood Plain requirements, or to report any illegal flood plain development activities, contact Obaid Khlaid at 847-716-3532.

 Compensatory Storage